 While you wait for the laboratory to build your bridge, you will wear a temporary bridge to fill spaces in your mouth and allow you to become accustomed to wearing a dental appliance.
 The next step is important in ensuring your complete satisfaction with the process: Dr. Añonuevo focuses on the fit and function of your bridge, making sure it is comfortable and secure, and that you are absolutely satisfied with the customization.

 Bridges are appropriate for a variety of cases, from a single gap to many missing teeth.
 Attached to the bridge are the natural-looking fabricated teeth that will fill gaps and add appeal to your smile.

 If your bridge will be attached to crowns on adjacent teeth, Dr. Añonuevo will closely examine these teeth, as well as nearby gums, to determine if they are healthy enough to provide stability for the bridge.
 Any cavities will be filled, and any indication of gum disease will also require periodontal treatment.

 If your bridge will be secured by dental implants, strong titanium posts will be implanted in the jaw to provide an anchor.
 In addition to their role of providing stability to your bridge, these titanium “roots” are topped with a false tooth to fill a gap with a natural-looking replacement.

-If you would like to discuss your specific dental needs with a respected, trustworthy dentist in Charlotte, we invite you to book a consultation with Dr. Añonuevo.
+If you would like to discuss your specific dental needs with a respected, trustworthy dentist in Charlotte, we invite you to schedule an appointment with Dr. Añonuevo.
 Please call or email Inspire Dentistry of the Carolinas today to make your appointment.